-What is a Liquor Licence?
+What is a liquor licence?

-These laws recognise the importance of minimising alcohol-related harm, and the social and cultural role played by responsible alcohol use.
+The legislation recognises the importance of minimising alcohol-related harm, and the social and cultural role played by responsible alcohol use.

-Is Development Consent required if I apply for a liquor licence?
+Is development consent required if I apply for a liquor licence?

 The need to obtain development consent or not will depend on what is being proposed in connection with the obtaining of a liquor licence.

 Development consent is required if any of the following are proposed:

 - the change of use to or construction of a new restaurant, café, hotel, pub, club, function centre or the like